Whether you plan to put your home on the market in the immediate future or sometime down the road, it is important to learn the value of staging.

 9. Art and Decor: Choose tasteful art and decor that complements the home’s style without overwhelming it.
 Less is more.
 Be sure artwork is not hung too high.
 The center of the piece should be 62 inches from the floor.

 10. Fresh Flowers and Plants: Place fresh flowers or greenery throughout the home for a touch of freshness.
 Be sure all plants are healthy.
-If they are not, remove.
+If they are not, remove them.
 You may consider using good quality artificial plants to bring a touch of the outdoors in.

 12. Professional Help: Consider hiring a professional stager for expert guidance.
 There are many tasks to do when preparing for a move.
 About 75% of sellers see a return on investment of 5-15% over the asking price when they choose to professionally stage their homes before they put them up for sale.